EncompassingResidential/john-nasa-asteroid/README.md

  between the Start 2021-04-29 & End Date 2021-05-08)

 3 - If you find yourself waiting longer than 1 or 2 minutes then the data server never talked back to us or the connection was lost and no error was returned so there is nothing to show.
 Please try to get the data again and press the "Search for NEOs" button.

+4 - If you try to type in 0 rows to Show or try to delete a single digit of Rows to Show the app will automatically change the Rows of Data to Show to be 10.

 ### manual acquistion of data